strinh747/Project1/README.md

 ```
 GIVEN a recipe search site with form inputs
-WHEN I search for an ingredient
+WHEN I add an ingredient
+THEN I am presented with the ingredient appended below the add input form, and
-THEN I am presented with
+THEN I am presented with a grid display of recipes.
-WHEN I view recipe card
+WHEN I view food recipe card
 THEN I am presented with the recipe name, recipe description, and recipe image
-WHEN I view cocktail card
+WHEN I view cocktail recipe card
 THEN I am presented with cocktail name and cocktail image
-WHEN I view
-THEN I am presented with
-WHEN I click on
+WHEN I click on a recipe card
-THEN I am presented with
-WHEN I open the
-THEN I am presented with
+THEN I am presented with a new page with the detailed recipe

 ```